jsherman212/iosdbg/README.md

 ### `regs float <register arg0> ...`
 Same as `regs gen` but shows a floating point register.
 Only supports single precision registers (`S` registers) for now.
 The argument is not optional.

-You can view what a command does with `help command`.
-However, most descriptions are incomplete.
-I'll touch up on them soon.

 ### `set <(*offset|variable)=value>`
 Modify debuggee memory or a configuration variable (TODO) for iosdbg.